Skip to Content

 A body specimen that shows internal organs and muscles from the legs up to the head.

-ARCADE at Horseshoe: Located in Horseshoe’s former sportsbook is an arcade with 80 total games that include classics like pinball and skeeball in addition to more modern offerings.
+ARCADE at Horseshoe: Located in Horseshoe’s former sportsbook space is an arcade with 80 total games that include classics like pinball and skeeball in addition to more modern offerings.

 Enjoy an Extreme Dessert: While there are a few different spots to grab a unique, massive, and absurdly over-the-top dessert in Las Vegas, I recommend stopping into Black Tap at Venetian.
 While their normal milkshakes cost about $12, you can upgrade to a “CrazyShake” for $5-$7 more.